Universal Translation Services

 1. Avoid Aggressive Expressions:

 Some people start frowning unintentionally when they are thinking, while others sneer.
-It is essential to avoid such expressions, leaving a wrong impression on others.
-Even if you don’t understand something or wish to look like you are thinking about their ideas, you can keep your eyebrows slightly raised instead of frowning.
+Avoiding such expressions and leaving a wrong impression on others is essential.
+Even if you don’t understand something or wish to look like you are thinking about their ideas, you can raise your eyebrows slightly instead of frowning.

 1. Put Away Obstacles:

-During video meetings, it is essential not to have any obstacles in your way.
-For instance, if you are drinking coffee, make sure you are not holding it near your body.
+During video meetings, it is essential not to have any obstacles.
+For instance, if you drink coffee, ensure you are not holding it near your body.
 You can take a sip and put it down or keep it away from the camera.
-Not only will obstacles make the speaker feel uncomfortable, but they will also make it difficult for the interpreter to hear you once you start talking.
+Not only will obstacles make the speaker uncomfortable, but they will also make it difficult for the interpreter to hear you once you start talking.

 1. Keep Your Voice Steady: